iancaragol/with/content/posts/london-and-the-cotswolds/index.md

 ### Broadway

+Personally, I loved the town and area surrounding Broadway!
+This was our next stop along the trip the day following our time in Bourton-on-the-Water and Slaughter.

+Our first stop was the Broadway Tower which is a tower on top of a hill that overlooks the town of Broadway and the surrounding area.
+The best part of the tour (and one of the best tours I have done in the entire UK) was the old [nuclear bunker](https://broadwaytower.co.uk/nuclear-bunker/) that was built nearby the tower during the Cold War.
+The tour was lead by former members of the Royal Observer Corps who were stationed at the bunker during the Cold War.
+They were extremely knowledgeable and gave us a great tour of the bunker and the history of the Cold War in the UK.
+They were extremely knowledgeable and enthusiastic and I personally really enjoyed the tour!

+After the nuclear bunker we checked out the tower which provided some pretty awesome view of the area.

+The icing on the cake was the small craft store next to the tower.
+While in shop, I found this cute little frog who's name was Jeremy.
+I picked him up and immediately ran up to Leah in excitement.
+She looked at Jeremy and said "we are taking him home".
+So we bought Jeremy and he joined our family for the rest of the trip!

 ![IMG_2963](IMG_2963.jpg)

 > Our new friend Jeremy!
 We found him in a shop next to the Broadway tower and he joined our family

+After the tower and bunker we went into the town of Broadway.
+It was an adorable little town and we found a nice older couple selling ice cream so we got a few scoops while walking around.

 ![IMG_2964](IMG_2964.jpg)